 We are subject to interest rate risk principally in relation to variable-rate debt.
-Approximately 44% of our borrowings were on a fixed rate basis as of December 31, 2023.
-The increase in pre-tax interest expense for the year ended December 31, 2023 from a hypothetical 100 basis point increase in variable interest rates would be approximately \$4 million.
-As of December 31, 2023, we do not have any outstanding interest rate derivative contracts related to our variable rate debt.
+Approximately 45% of our borrowings were on a fixed rate basis as of December 31, 2024.
+The increase in pre-tax interest expense for the twelve months ended December 31, 2024 from a hypothetical 100 basis point increase in variable interest rates would be approximately \$16 million, including the impact from outstanding interest rate swap agreements on our variable rate debt.

 Additionally, as our ATM vault cash rental expense is based on market rates of interest, it is sensitive to changes in applicable interest rates in the respective countries in which we operate.
 We pay a monthly fee on the average outstanding vault cash balances in our ATMs under floating rate formulas based on a spread above various interbank offered rates.
 ATM vault cash rental expense is reflected in Cost of Services in our Consolidated Statements of Operations.
-The increase in vault cash rental expense for the twelve months ended December 31, 2023 from a hypothetical 100 basis point increase in variable interest rates would be approximately \$37 million, excluding the impact from outstanding interest rate swap agreements related to our vault cash.
+The increase in vault cash rental expense for the twelve months ended December 31, 2024 from a hypothetical 100 basis point increase in variable interest rates would be approximately \$40 million, excluding the impact from outstanding interest rate swap agreements related to our vault cash.

 We utilize interest rate swap contracts to add stability to interest cost and to manage exposure to interest rate movements as part of our interest rate risk management strategy.
 Payments and receipts related to interest rate swap contracts are included in cash flows from operating activities in the Consolidated Statements of Cash Flows.
-Refer to Note 14, "Derivatives and Hedging Instruments", in Item 8 of Part II of this Report for further information on our interest rate derivative contracts in effect as of December 31, 2023.
+Refer to Note 14, "Derivatives and Hedging Instruments", in Item 8 of Part II of this Report for further information on our interest rate derivative contracts in effect as of December 31, 2024.